 If you are considering dental implants to replace one or more missing teeth, you may first require bone grafts.
 When tooth loss occurs, a lack of stimulation from tooth roots causes the jaw bone to resorb and shrink in both height and width.
 This weak bone won’t be strong enough to support the dental implant post and will need to be rebuilt to a healthy level through bone grafting techniques.
 We are highly skilled in these procedures, which may include sinus lifts and ridge augmentations.
 These are a routine part of dental implant treatment for most of our Seattle, WA patients.
-With the bone properly restored to your jaw ridge our oral surgeon, Dr. Matthew Epstein, can ensure your candidacy for permanent tooth replacement with dental implants.
+With the bone properly restored to your jaw ridge our oral surgeons can ensure your candidacy for permanent tooth replacement with dental implants.

 What is bone grafting?